27 August 2008

 EBITDA per shop was €74,000, an increase of approximately 28% in constant currency.
 The main operating cost growth was related to longer evening opening hours and in central overheads where good progress has been made putting in place the infrastructure required to support shop openings in Glasgow and Manchester, as well as London.
 We opened one shop in London during the period, successfully achieving the capital cost per shop of under €0.4m we are targeting, as compared to an amount in excess of €0.5m under previous openings subject to the 'demand test'.

-McGranaghan Racingan eight shop Northern Irish bookmaking chain for a net consideration of €24m at the end of May.
+We acquired McGranaghan Racing, an eight shop Northern Irish bookmaking chain for a net consideration of €24m at the end of May.
 These units represent Paddy Power's first betting shops in Northern Ireland where strict application of the 'demand test' criteria has kept betting shop numbers relatively unchanged for many years.
 The estate has an attractive mix of different locations in the Belfast area and a similar business model to our own, employing a very competitive offering to drive high shop turnover and profitability.
 We have now completed a refit of all the shops and look forward to a long future bringing the Paddy Power difference to punters in Northern Ireland - albeit hopefully not one like our first month where bookie bashing Ascot and Euro 2008 results meant operating profit was not materially increased by the acquisition.

 Taxation

 The corporation tax charge for the period was €8.0m.
 This represents an effective tax rate of 16.0%, a reduction of approximately 1% compared to 2007.
 A deferred tax asset has not been recognised in respect of accumulated UK losses given the costs of the initial expansion into new cities.
-The Group's effective tax rate is above the standard rate of Irish corporation tax due to the impact of non-deductible expenses and some passive interest income which is taxed above the standard rate
+The Group's effective tax rate is above the standard rate of Irish corporation tax due to the impact of non-deductible expenses and some passive interest income which is taxed above the standard rate.

 Financial position